Rue contains chemicals that might have antibacterial and anti-inflammatory effects.

-People use rue for conditions such as menstrual cramps (dysmenorrhea), anxiety, headache, and many others, but there is no good scientific evidence to support these uses.
-Rue can also be unsafe when taken in large amounts.
+People use rue for cancer, indigestion, insect repellent, birth control, and many other purposes, but there is no good scientific evidence to support these uses.

 You Might Also Like